 - Quick nuts-and-bolts of compliance — OSHA's recordkeeping forms and recording criteria

-- Identifying OSHA regulations applicable to your practice
+- How to identify which OSHA regulations are applicable to your practice

 Who Will Benefit

-Medical OSHA Compliance is perfect for individuals in the medical industry who want to expertly maintain OSHA recordkeeping, training and procedural codes - and ensure legal compliance with OSHA regulations!
+Medical OSHA Compliance is perfect for individuals in the medical industry who want to ensure legal compliance with OSHA regulations and expertly maintain OSHA recordkeeping, training and procedural codes.